 Avianca business class in Bogota (the home airport) is an average business class lounge (5/10 rating).
 It offers a range of seating options but was very busy when we visited and difficult to find 2 seats together.
 Little hot food was on offer but there was a make your own salad bar and numerous complimentary drink options (including a range of alcohol).
 In comparison, the LATAM lounge in their home airport of Santiago was vastly superior (8/10 rating).
-A major plus for the LATAM experience was its check-in and lounge location – premium passengers check in at a separate area of the airport, have a separate security and immigration channel and the lounge is immediately afterwards.
-The lounge feels more upmarket, and has a good range of breakfast items, including pre-packed snacks to take away.
+A major plus for the LATAM experience was its check-in and lounge location – premium passengers check-in at a separate area of the airport, have a separate security and immigration channel, and the lounge is immediately afterward.
+The lounge feels more upmarket and has a good range of breakfast items, including pre-packed snacks to take away.

 Cabin interior and design

-Avianca’s 787 has a sleek, modern interior with crisp lines and a two-tone colour palette of grey and navy.
-LATAM has a cosier interior with predominantly dark grey seating but deep red ottomans and seat backs providing a warmth to the cabin.
+Avianca’s 787 has a sleek, modern interior with crisp lines and a two-tone color palette of grey and navy.
+LATAM has a cozier interior with predominantly dark grey seating, but deep red ottomans and seat backs provide warmth to the cabin.

 Cabin layout and seats

-Both airlines offer fully lie-flat seats on the Dreamliner B787 and we found both seats very comfortable.
+Both airlines offer fully lie-flat seats on the Dreamliner B787, and we found both seats very comfortable.
 Avianca has a 1-2-1 configuration with reverse herringbone seats, whereas LATAM has a 2-2-2 configuration with seats facing fully forward.
-As such, Avianca offers more privacy and would be better for single travellers and night flights.
+As such, Avianca offers more privacy and would be better for single travelers and night flights.
 LATAM was our preferred option for day flights as a couple due to it being easier to maintain a conversation.
-You have to lean forward in your seat to see your neighbour in the Avianca layout.
+You have to lean forward in your seat to see your neighbor in the Avianca layout.

-The routes we flew with each airline were mid-haul at 5-6 hours and both airlines offered pre-departure drinks and nuts, followed by a single meal service.
-The food provided by Avianca was acceptable – well prepared but bland and the menu was uninspiring.
-In comparison, the meals we received on our LATAM flights were vastly superior, including an excellent breakfast with a very good omelette, and interesting main courses for lunch (e.g., turkey stuffed with spiced dried fruit).
-Both airlines offered a good choice of local wines but neither included champagne.
+The routes we flew with each airline were mid-haul at 5-6 hours, and both airlines offered pre-departure drinks and nuts, followed by a single meal service.
+The food provided by Avianca was acceptable – well prepared but bland, and the menu was uninspiring.
+In comparison, the meals we received on our LATAM flights were vastly superior, including an excellent breakfast with a very good omelet and interesting main courses for lunch (e.g., turkey stuffed with spiced dried fruit).
+Both airlines offered a good choice of local wines, but neither included champagne.

 Both airlines offered a large, crisp screen for the IFE and had a wide range of films and TV programs available.
-Neither had noise cancelling headphones but this is hardly a problem on the super-quiet Dreamliner.
+Neither had noise-canceling headphones, but this is hardly a problem on the super-quiet Dreamliner.